MFarabi619/key-sounds/README.md

 # key-sounds
-A simple web app that generates audio corresponding to keystroke
+A simple web app that generates audio corresponding to keystrokes on a user's keyboard⌨️

 [Live Demo](https://key-sounds.vercel.app/)